 4. Say I’m Sorry

 Listen, no one is perfect.
 Not even those mamas who had great examples growing up.
-And, as often as we remind our kids the importance of saying, “I’m sorry,” it’s important for us to own our mistakes and say sorry too.
+And, as often as we remind our kids of the importance of saying, “I’m sorry,” it’s important for us to own our mistakes and say sorry too.
 This sets a great example for our little ones and makes us the role model our kiddos look up to.

 5. Give Yourself Grace